Understanding Jig & Fixture Design, Construction, and Equipment

 Hoist Rings

 Hoist rings should, for safety reasons, be added to any tool weighing over 30 pounds.
-The following are design considerations when selecting hoist rings.
+When selecting the best hoist rings for your application, consider the following design best practices.

-• The load on each hoist ring is not simply total weight divided by the number of hoist rings.
-The resultant forces can be significantly greater at shallow lift angles and with unevenly distributed loads.
-In the example shown in Figure 4-30:
+Hoist-Ring Safety Precautions: By following a few basic safety precautions, working with hoist rings can be safe and efficient.
+The first thing to consider is the load applied to each hoist ring.
+This is not simply the total weight divided by the number of rings.
+Using this method, the forces can be significantly greater at shallow lift angles with unevenly distributed loads.
+Consider the variables below:

 • Despite the 5:1 safety factor on hoist rings, never exceed the rated load capacity.
 This safety margin is needed in case of misuse, which could drastically lower load capacity.

-• Tensile strength of fixture-plate material should be above 80,000 psi to achieve full load rating.
-For weaker material, consider through-hole mounting with a nut and washer on the other side.
+• The tensile strength of fixture-plate material should be above 80,000 psi to achieve a total load rating.
+Consider through-hole mounting with a nut and washer on the other side for weaker material.

 • Do not allow hoist rings to bind.
-Use a spreader bar, Figure 4-30, if necessary, to avoid binding.
+Use a spreader bar, if necessary, to avoid binding.

 • Do not use spacers between the hoist ring and the mounting surface.